Escrow Surplus

 Borrowers encounter escrow surplus after closing, during servicing and escrow analysis.

 The term becomes practical when the servicer reviews the account and determines that more money has accumulated than is needed for projected taxes and insurance payments.
+At that point, the borrower may see a refund, a lower escrow portion of the monthly payment, or both depending on the rules and account size.

 Practical Example